stephpy/timeline-bundle/Resources/doc/pagination.markdown

             $maxPerPage
         );

+        // Paginate wall for a subject
         // \User is the class of User and 1337 is id
         $timeline = $paginator->paginate(
             new TimelinePagerToken(TimelinePagerToken::SERVICE_TIMELINE, '\User', 1337),
+            $page,
+            $maxPerPage
+        );

+        // Paginate timeline for a subject
+        // \User is the class of User and 1337 is id
+        $timeline = $paginator->paginate(
+            new TimelinePagerToken(TimelinePagerToken::SERVICE_SUBJECT_TIMELINE, '\User', 1337),
             $page,
             $maxPerPage
         );